 - Disorganized thinking

 When someone abuses Adderall for long periods, it can also lead them to feel a loss of motivation, particularly when they’re not taking the drug.
-Someone who misuses Adderall may start to feel like they can’t function or perform well in school or at work without it.
-Someone who abused Adderall for a long time may be unable to experience pleasure without using the drug.
+Someone who misuses Adderall may feel like they can’t function or perform well in school or at work without it.
+Someone who has abused Adderall for a long time may be unable to experience pleasure without using the drug.

 Addiction and dependence are also potential long-term effects of Adderall on the brain.
 Someone becomes addicted to Adderall with repeated exposure because the drug can activate their reward response.
 When someone is addicted to Adderall, their reward response triggers them to continue using it despite negative side effects.
 Physical dependence can form with or without addiction.
 Someone dependent on Adderall will go through withdrawal if they stop using the drug suddenly.
 Adderall withdrawal symptoms include: